Kuiiper/ansible/README.md

 # Overview
-This repository outlines the steps followed to create a simple Ansible environment, which includes a Management Node and a single host.
+This repository outlines the steps followed to create a simple Ansible environment, which includes a Control Node and a Managed Host.
 This will include some of the troubleshooting processes involved with the setup.
 - [Setup](#Setup)
 - [Troubleshooting](#Troubleshooting)